 Huey Brown, and Jerry Cole.

-The opposition will have to

-stay on the alert against these
+The opposition will have to stay on the alert against these boys.

-Sam Black, Dean Akin, Ray

-Burgess, Gerald Grogan, Her-

-shell O'Dell, and Sherry White

-are at the end positions.
-Most

-of these boys are returning

-lettermen and some have ex-
+Sam Black, Dean Akin, Ray Burgess, Gerald Grogan, Hershell O'Dell, and Sherry White are at the end positions.
+Most of these boys are returning lettermen and some have experience in service ball.